Tah Dig (Persian Rice)

 Tah Dig is slow-steamed, with a salty, buttery top layer of crunchy, chewy, golden rice.

 - Herbs (optional)

 Start by rinsing the rice in lots of cold water to wash out the milky starch.
 After three or four washes the water will run clear.
 Next, leave to soak in more cold water.
 The more time you soak, the fluffier the rice will be, but 2-3 hours minimum.

 Drain (don't rinse), and boil for 5-6 minutes in salted water.
 For even more deliciousness, add finely chopped herbs like coriander, mint, parsley and fennel fronds to the boiling rice.
 The rice should be almost cooked, but still left with a little bite to it.
 Drain.

 Now for the steaming.
 If you have a non-stick saucepan, use that.
 If not, line the saucepan with greaseproof paper, base and sides.
 It's easier to line if you scrunch up the paper then flatten again before trying to get it into the pan.

 Add 2-3 tablespoons of oil and a generous amount of butter and let it melt and coat the bottom of the pan (or paper), then sprinkle in the par-cooked rice, with added flakey sea salt in between the layers.

-The steaming time can vary massively but what you're looking for are huge, fluffy grains of rice on the top and golden yellow, crispy rice on the bottom.
+The steaming time can vary massively, but what you're looking for are huge fluffy grains of rice on the top and a golden yellow layer of chewy rice on the bottom.
 It's worth checking every five minutes or so.
 This is made easier if you use paper to line the pan: You can lift the rice out by the edges of the paper to check the bottom without disturbing it too much.